joshbegley/nyt-latest/README.md

 **Republican Tim Scott Announces 2024 Presidential Bid**\
-`Senator Tim Scott of South Carolina will be one of potentially several challengers to former President Donald J. Trump for the Republican nomination.`\
+`Senator Tim Scott of South Carolina is one of several challengers to former President Donald J. Trump for the Republican nomination.`\
 https://nytimes.com/video/us/politics/100000008918580/tim-scott-presidential-announcement.html?searchResultPosition=1

 **Foo Fighters Introduce Josh Freese as Their New Drummer**\